evansm7/umac/README.md

 # Micro Mac (umac)

-v0.2 18 August 2024
+v0.21 26 August 2024

 This is a minimalist Apple Macintosh 128K/512K emulator.
 It uses the _Musashi_ 68K interpreter and lashes the absolute minimum in hardware emulation around it so as to boot and run basic apps.
-It's been tested with System 2.0 up to System 3.2, and runs MacWrite, MacDraw, and Missile Command.
+It's been tested with System 2.0 up to System 7.5.5, and runs MacWrite, MacDraw, and Missile Command.
+(For a Mac 128K, System 3.2 is the last OS that will run, but by configuring 2MB+, even System 7 will work.)

 You can write, draw, and unwind with an apocalyptic game.
 Live well.